Nexmo/station/_tutorials/private-sms-communication.md

 ```

 ## Receive inbound SMS
 When one user sends a message to the other, they are sending it to the application's virtual number instead of the target user's real number.
-When Nexmo receives an inbound SMS on othe virtual number it makes an HTTP request to the webhook endpoint associated with that number:
+When Nexmo receives an inbound SMS on the virtual number it makes an HTTP request to the webhook endpoint associated with that number:

 In `server.js`, we provide a route handler for the `/webhooks/inbound-sms` request that Nexmo's servers make to your application when your virtual number receives an SMS.
 We're using a `POST` request here, but you could also use `GET` or `POST-JSON`.
 This is configurable in the dashboard, as described in [expose your application to the internet](#expose-your-application-to-the-internet).